Intelligent-Intern/quicpro_async/README.md

 * **Asynchronous I/O and Fiber-First Design:** The extension's core is built on a non-blocking I/O model.
 This integrates seamlessly with PHP Fibers (especially with C-level optimizations for PHP 8.4+), allowing a single PHP worker to handle thousands of concurrent network sessions without blocking.

-* **High-Level Abstractions:** On top of this foundation, we build powerful convenience layers, including the Model Context Protocol (MCP) for agent communication, a C-native Pipeline Orchestrator for complex workflows, and `ii_bin` for high-performance binary serialization.
+* **High-Level Abstractions:** On top of this foundation, we build powerful convenience layers, including the Model Context Protocol (MCP) for agent communication, a C-native Pipeline Orchestrator for complex workflows, and `IIBIN` for high-performance binary serialization.

 * **Native Bidirectional Communication:** We implement WebSocket over HTTP/3 (RFC 9220) natively in C, providing a persistent, low-latency, bidirectional communication channel for real-time applications, event streams, and interactive user interfaces.